L3DEVIL/VphonegagaInject/README.md

 Q: Getting strange issues on Android Studio or Gradle

 A: If you can't find a solution on Google, try invalidate caches.
 Click **File** -> **Invalidate Caches/Restart**.
 Let it load.
 In some cases, you may need to reinstall Android Studio

-Q: Can I load lib without mod menu?

-A: Yes you can, just put this code

 Q: I'm getting an error "Unsigned short value out of range: 65536" if I compile